 Anyone who has taken pharmaceutical medications has seen the lists that come with the first filled prescription.
 It explains the many possible side effects that the medication can produce.
-However, current studies show that CBD oil has almost no significant adverse effects on the human body, even when taken frequently and in large doses.
+Most current studies indicate that CBD oil has almost no significant adverse side effects on the human body, even when taken frequently and in large doses.
 But as with most medications, there are a variety of possible effects, depending on the person taking it.

 A principal reason for this is that the body already contains a naturally occurring endocannabinoid system, with two receptors that control normal functions, CB1 and CB2.
 CBI receptors, which are primarily found in the brain, affect movement, coordination, appetite, moods, and memory, among other things.
 They’re the receptors that process THC.
 CB2 receptors, which deal with inflammation or pain, are mostly found in the immune system.
 Both receptors are located in multiple locations in the body.